allnulled/angular-simple-nav-menu/README.md

 ## 4. Conclusion

-Use this library as you like, this is a very simple module that can ease a bit the typical navigation menu for an AngularJS application.ication.
+Use this library as you like, this is a very simple module that can ease a bit the typical navigation menu for an AngularJS application.